galsapp/backend_exercise/README.md

-# backend_exercise - All the description is at the 'Word' file :)
+# backend_exercise - All the description of this assignment is at the 'PDF' file :)